MaximeNP6/CookBook/cookbook/php/Request/README.md

-Cook Book for php Request
+Cook Book for php Request cURL
 ==

 Example
 --

-This codes are example to create a good json or a good url for the APIs.
+This codes are examples to create a good json or a good url for the APIs.

 Version
 --